topera/poc-quartz-chain/README.md

 # Topera's Hello World #023 - IN PROGRESS
 ## GPU tests with Java + Aparapi
-This hello world shows how to use GPU (your amazing Graphics Card) in your Java projects!
+This hello world shows how to use GPU (your amazing Graphics Card!) in your Java projects.
+It uses [Aparapi](http://aparapi.com) library to send commands to GPU (which uses OpenCL internally).
+Don't worry, you don't need to write any C code, just Java :)

 ## How to use this source code
 * Use the `Clone or download` button above the get the url of this repository